kaideas/gatsby-kaideas/_data/blog/2020-05-07-kitchen-display-system.md

 - Weekly calls with &pizza to keep a close feedback loop
 - We've identified minor changes, like terminology, printer triggers, order completion times

 > More details on turning KDS into a SaaS product coming soon...
+Here's some research artifacts:
 <div class="solo-photo">
 <img src="/assets/kds-ideas.png" alt="insights and ideas from research trip">
 </div>